- Dogs have long ear canals — The structure of their ears makes it incredibly easy for moisture to get trapped inside.

 Breeds most at risk of developing ear issues

-Some dogs are more susceptible to ear infections than others.
+Some dog breeds are more susceptible to ear infections than others.
 While you love Fido’s adorably long and floppy ears, breeds with this type of ear are prone to infections.
 Droopy, long ears make it even more difficult for pups to fully dry their ears, so water is more likely to get stuck inside.
 Here are some breeds that are most at risk of developing ear infections, all of which require extra care after swimming and bathing:

-Our fav post-swim products
+Our favorite post-swim products for pets

 Tried, true, and trusted